rodocite/character-histogram/README.md

 #Simple histogram

-Recently, I learned that histograms can be used to solve algorithms that require information to be stored and evaluated.
+I learned recently that histograms can be used to store and evaluate information. to solve algorithms.
 This small project uses the Raphael (vector graphics library) and the gRaphael (charting library) to draw a histogram of character counts based on user input via web page prompt.

 ###Instructions